-This exemption certificate is to be completed by the purchaser claiming exemption from tax and given to the seller.
+The exemption certificate is to be completed by the purchaser claiming exemption from tax and given to the seller.
 The seller must retain this certificate as proof that exemption has been properly claimed.
 The certificate must be complete to be accepted by the seller.
 The seller can accept an exemption certificate only on property that is qualified (see the exemptions below) or based on the nature of the buyer.
-A seller failing to exercise due care could be held liable for the sales tax due.
 If property or services purchased for resale or processing are used or disposed of by the purchaser in a nonexempt manner, the purchaser is then responsible for the tax.